A Hot Take: What the Trump Win Will Mean for U.S. Healthcare

 Johnson, a Louisiana Republican, referenced the GOP Doctors Caucus as a source of healthcare ideas.
 In the current Congress, the caucus consists of 16 Republicans physicians, pharmacists and dentists and is chaired by Rep. Andrew Harris, Maryland’s only Republican congressman and an obstetric anesthesiologist.

 In the Senate, Sen. Bill Cassidy, a gastroenterologist, is expected to play a prominent role in the development of any healthcare legislation.
-He is expected to chair of Committee on Health, Education, Labor and Pensions (HELP), a position currently held by Sen. Bernie Sanders, the progressive independent from Vermont.
+He is expected to chair the Committee on Health, Education, Labor and Pensions (HELP), a position currently held by Sen. Bernie Sanders, the progressive independent from Vermont.

 Any influence that Cassidy and Harris may have on Trump administration changes to the ACA may pale in comparison to the disruptive, attention-grabbing role of Kennedy if Trump follows through on statements he made on the campaign trail.
 “I am going to let him go wild on health.
 I am going to let him go wild on the food.
-I am going to let him go wild on medicine,” Trump said about Kennedy at his campaign Madison Square Garden rally on Oct.
+I am going to let him go wild on medicine,” Trump said about Kennedy at his campaign at a Madison Square Garden rally on Oct.
 27.

 In a video call with his supporters early last week, Kennedy said Trump had promised him “control of the public health agencies, which are HHS and its subagencies, CDC, FDA, NIH and few others and then also USDA.”
 Trump campaign officials pushed back against a promise and cabinet position for Kennedy.